Description

 Applying this definition to our asset in some examples:

-• Looking at the ratio of annual return and downside deviation of 0.4 in the last 5 years of ON Semiconductor, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (0.79)
+• The ratio of annual return and downside deviation over 5 years of ON Semiconductor is 0.65, which is smaller, thus worse compared to the benchmark SPY (1.26) in the same period.

-• Looking at excess return divided by the downside deviation in of -0.34 in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (0.8).
+• Looking at downside risk / excess return profile in of -0.31 in the period of the last 3 years, we see it is relatively lower, thus worse in comparison to SPY (0.77).

 Ulcer: